AgileBIM/FabCOD/docs/wiki/AIRTURN-SubObject.md

 ### Property: Group
 Get the Airturn Group for the AIRTURN Object.

-Airturn Group prpoerty available only in 2022 and later versions of Autodesk Fabrication.
+Airturn Group property available only in 2022 and later versions of Autodesk Fabrication.
 ##### Returns
 STRING
 ### Property: Locked